Data filtering for Aurora zero-ETL integrations with Amazon Redshift - Amazon Aurora

 3. Under Source, add one or more Include and Exclude statements.

-The following image shows an example of data filters for an integration:
+The following image shows an example of data filters for a MySQL integration:

 Data filters for a zero-ETL integration in the RDS console

-4. When all the changes are as you want them, choose Continue and Save changes.
+4. When you're satisfied with the changes, choose Continue and Save changes.

 To add data filters to a zero-ETL integration using the Amazon CLI, call the modify-integration command.
 In addition to the integration identifier, specify the --data-filter parameter with a comma-separated list of Include and Exclude Maxwell filters.